mink0/mu-player/README.md

   - Play ANY music for FREE from [vk.com](http://vk.com/) and [soundcloud.com](http://soundcloud.com/) using [Music Player Daemon](http://www.musicpd.org/).
   - Explore new music with [last.fm](http://lastfm.com/) top tracks and similar artists search.
-  - Highest bitrates first: smart searching.
+  - Smart searching: highest bitrates first.
   - Low system requirements: mu-player will pump smooth even on your grandpa's notebook.
   - Mu-player will save your laptop battery.
 CPU load of in-browser playback comparing to MPD is HUGE.
-  - Mu-player work on both MAC OS and Linux.
+  - It works on both MAC OS and Linux.

 #### Why use mu-player instead of Google Music (or any other music service)?
   - You will get any music for FREE.